convox/docs/docs/application/resources.md

 $ convox env set POSTGRES_STORAGE_SIZE=200
 ```

-## Environment variables
+## Accessing Resources through Environment variables

 You can access defined resources from services with environment variables.
-In the above example, the `database` service provides a `DATABASE_URL` variable that is accessible from the `web` service.
+In the above example, the `web_database` resource provides a `WEB_DATABASE_URL` variable that is accessible from the `web` service.
-(The environment variable name is the service name converted to all-caps, with a `_URL` suffix.)
+(The environment variable name is the resource name converted to all-caps, with a `_URL` suffix.)

 This would contain the entire connection string you would need, ie:

 ```
-DATABASE_URL=postgres://username:password@host.com:5432/databaseName
+WEB_DATABASE_URL=postgres://username:password@host.com:5432/databaseName
 ```